cowboy mounted shooting association

 Guide lines for State and Regional Matches

 As our sport has grown, we have more members traveling now than ever before.
 To ensure our members a quality match the following guidelines have been established.
-No, these guidelines are not mandatory, but should be used as a goal to insure a first-rate match as well as satisfied contestants.
+No, these guidelines are not mandatory, but should be used as a goal to ensure a first-rate match as well as satisfied contestants.
 After all, what you are looking for is repeat contestants, and that equals growth.

 Host Club